Shard-Labs/PoLido-docs/docs/contracts/node-operators-registry.md

 ### stake()

 Stakes a validator on the Polygon stakeManager contract.
+The user has first to approve the amount + _heimdallFee to the validatorProxy.
+It requires operator status to be INACTIVE.
+Callable only by the owner.

 ```sol
 function stake(uint256 _amount, uint256 _heimdallFee)